 When it comes to finding the best weight-loss diet, there's no one-size-fits-all approach.
 That's why programs that promise personalization to your unique body, like the Hormone Diet, can seem so tempting.

-But is there any real science behind this eating approach, and can it really help you lose weight?
+But is there any real science behind this eating approach, and can it actually help you lose weight?

-What Is the Hormone Diet?
+So, What Is the Hormone Diet?

-The fix, according to this plan, is to change your eating habits, which will alter your hormones, "reset" your body and resolve your weight issues.
+The fix, according to this book, is to change your eating habits, which will alter your hormones, "reset" your body and resolve your weight issues.

-But the diet does nix foods that have never been shown to have any effect on hormone regulation, such as gluten, dairy, peanuts and citrus fruit.
+But the diet does nix foods that have not been shown to have any specific, direct effect on hormone regulation, such as gluten, dairy, peanuts and citrus fruit.
 All of these foods contribute necessary nutrients to the diet, including B vitamins, calcium, vitamin D, vitamin E and vitamin C.

 - Step 1: Renew and Revitalize.
 This step focuses on sleep, stress and removing certain foods from your diet for two weeks.

 - Step 2: Replenish Your Body and Balance Your Hormones.
 This step dives deep into nutrition and supplements.

 - Step 3: Restore Strength, Vigor and Radiance.
 This last step focuses on the exercise needed to help you lose weight and feel better.